Pistol boiler: Development of the pistol boiler

 The firebox door was also of novel design.
 As the backplate sloped so steeply, the door was top-hinged and opened inwards rather than outwards.
-This also had the effect of acting as a deflector plate, directing the cold draught down onto the firebed rather than directly across and into the tubes.
+This also acted as a deflector plate, directing the cold draught down onto the firebed rather than directly across and into the tubes.

-Robey used this design of boiler on their 6-ton steam wagons and 'Express' steam tractors, also their tandem steam rollers.
+Robey used this design of boiler on their 6-ton steam wagons and 'Express' steam tractors, also their tandem steamrollers.
 One of these rollers was the first artefact to be preserved by the Robey Trust.
 When the boiler was re-barreled in 1988, this was the last boiler to be constructed by the Robey factory before closure.
 On their larger engines, Robey used a conventional boiler.

 Related designs

 A similar pistol boiler was also used by Foden in their 'O-type' Speed Six and Speed Twelve steam wagons.
 They were also used by Ransomes for their overtype steam wagons in the 1920s.

 The firm of Garrett also sought a reliable stayless firebox for their smaller boilers at around the same time in the 1920s.
 Their solution was more conventional: a conventional outer firebox enclosed an inner firebox, where the inner crown sheet was formed into a curved valley.
 For a small firebox, this acted as a girder stay between the end sheets of the firebox and was sufficient to be self-supporting.
 The portable engines used this pattern alone.
 For the slightly more powerful road tractor boilers, the inner firebox was still self-supporting but the outer wrapper now required crosswise sling stays to support it, where previously it would have been supported by the stays to the inner firebox.